exasol/integration-test-docker-environment/doc/developer_guide/developer_guide.rst

 all tests to pytest in directory ``test``

 For pytest ITDE uses a pytest plugin in directory ``pytest_itde``.
-This plugin enables to configure test execution, e.g. setting the hostname, user andpassword of the database.
+This plugin enables to configure test execution, e.g. setting the hostname, user and password of the database.
 For some configuration parameters there are also default values.